rajrohan/rajrohan/README.md

 Featured projects:
 1. A Visual Narrative of Ramayana using Extractive Summarisation, Topic Modeling and NER tagging
 2. Building pipeline to process the real-time data using Spark and Mongodb/postgresql.

+Master Thesis:
+Thesis Title: End to End UX Analytics Framework.
+The focus of research is to build an infrastructure designed to facilitate new levels of analytical insights derived from exploiting all relevant data.
+The platform will cover various forms of data and analytics: transactional data, order data, App usage data, user data, and so forth.
+It will also establish an adaptable, scalable IT infrastructure, tuned for a complex data environment, and it will be designed to benefit from the cloud technologies.
+The end product will be to perform data analytics for taking insightful business and design decisions.

 <!--
 **rajrohan/rajrohan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.